TIGER-AI-Lab/LongRAG/README.md

 ## **Citation**

 Please cite our paper if you use our data, model or code.
-Please also kindly cite the original dataset papers.

 ```
 @article{longrag,